Telehealth Now available

 Additionally, it may be combined with other podiatric treatments, including other injection therapies, photobiomodulation, orthotics, footwear adjustments, paddings and exercise as necessary.
 In addition, nutritional supplements are often advised with Prolotherapy to encourage healing of the tissues.

-A glucose 15-20% medical grade solution with an anaesthetic solution is injected into the damaged tissue.
+A glucose 15-20% medical grade solution with an anaesthetic, is injected into the damaged tissue.

-Furthermore, it can be used in strengthening damaged ligaments (for example, weak ankles), aid in repairing damaged tendons and treating osteoarthritic joints.
+Furthermore, it can be used in strengthening damaged ligaments (eg ankle sprains), osteoarthritis, aid in repairing damaged tendons and treating osteoarthritic joints.

 In conclusion, fortnightly injections are generally needed, usually for a course of 4-9 sessions.

 Also known as Perineural Injection Therapy (PIT), this innovative advancement in regenerative medicine is able to reduce pain almost immediately.
 This is achieved by intervening in the inflammatory process and restoring normal nerve function.
 Commonly used for chronic nerve pain syndromes, nerve entrapments, complex regional pain syndromes.
 In addition, as nerves feed all our tissues, therefore it can also be used to treat chronic musculoskeletal conditions, such as Achilles tendinopathy- both insertional and mid portion.

 In conclusion, pain is generally reduced by 20-40% with each subsequent treatment and continues to diminish until pain free, as the tissue progressively heals.

 Furthermore, Related research papers: